nb312/nb312.github.io/_posts/2018-08-24-dart-lesson1-hello-world.md

 ---
 layout: post
-title: Dart Lesson 01
+title: Hello World For Dart Language!
 subtitle: This is my first lesson for dart.
-tags: [dart]
+tags: [dart,flutter]
 ---
 # Language Syntax
 Before we are talking about the language,we can just see its syntax.It is very sample of you, if you are a developer,even a non developer could know it.so let us  talk about the syntax,every programming language  has its own syntax,as well as the Dart language.
 See below: